mpc-qt/mpc-qt/README.md

 is stopping you.

-### Upcoming features
+### Possible upcoming features

+These features are wishlist items and are subject to the developer's time.

 **Native filter-chain support:**  Comprehensive integration of mpv/ffmpeg's filter interface/library, right inside your media player.
+This feature may entail a lot of code.

 **Encoding support like VirtualDub:**  Churn out memes faster.
 No need to open a video editor when your media player can do your job for you.
+Requires writing an encoder-orientated backend.

 **Race Inspired Cosmetic Enhancements:**  In-app custom styling support.
+Requires a few dropdowns/tabs and a multi-line text editor in the settings.

 Suggestions welcome.